 The UV coating gives the drumhead stronger midrange punch.
 I’ve been a big fan of the EQ4 Frosted for many years, but the one gripe I have with that drumhead is that the coating wears off quickly at the beater impact point.
 When using the UV EQ4, I didn’t experience that issue, and I was still able to get a deep and punchy yet not overly muffled kick drum tone.

 The UV EQ4 also worked well as a resonant head, offering additional control for a deeper and more focused sound.
+Purchase now from Amazon.

 For drummers looking for a bass drum head that provides a very modern sound with maximum punch and low end, the Evans EMAD is an ideal choice.
 It features a single-ply of 10-mil film and an externally mounted dampening system that allows you to affix a foam ring to the perimeter.
 (One-inch and two-inch rings are included.)

 The UV EMAD version, which has an ultraviolet light–cured applique across the entire surface, surprised me a bit.
 I expected it to have even stronger attack and deeper tone than the clear version, but the UV coating actually seemed to mellow out the beater impact while also producing rounder resonance.
 It’s still a high-impact, microphone-ready sound, but the UV EMAD was a little less scooped in the midrange and hyped in the highs and lows.
 The UV EMAD paired very nicely with the UV EQ4 as a resonant head for a big, robust kick sound with a solid but not too bright attack and full yet focused overtones.
+Purchase now from Amazon.